 2. Develop Challenge Ideas

-A great way to get ideas is to look at what your competitors have done, or are doing now.
-Then look at what your own customers find most challenging or have been asking you about most often.
+In other words, what topic will your challenge center around?
+What transformation will your promise?
+If you get stumped, a great way to get ideas is to look at what your competitors have done, or are doing now.
+Then look at what your customers find most challenging or have been asking you about most often.

 3. Choose an Environment

-Will your challenge be online, in-person, or a combination of both.
+Will your challenge be online, in-person, or a combination of both?
 Depending on the venue, you will need to create different types of content.
+I find that an email challenge is the easiest to start with if you’re new, but you can branch off with as many platforms and venues as you’d like.

 4. Choose Your Audience